Searching for shipwrecks in Thunder Bay National Marine Sanctuary

 During the two-week expedition, researchers mapped areas within the sanctuary with a multibeam sonar system aboard autonomous surface vehicle ASV BEN (Bathymetric Explorer and Navigator) from University of New Hampshire’s Center for Coastal and Ocean Mapping.
 BEN is a state-of-the-art robotic vehicle that looks like a small yellow boat.
 Unlike most boats, though, it doesn’t carry people; instead, it is piloted by crew members back on shore.
 Using sonar and GPS, BEN collects data about the lake bottom that can be used to create high-resolution maps.
 The expedition in Thunder Bay National Marine Sanctuary also served as a test case, helping engineers improve BEN for future uses.

-Researchers aboard the R/V Storm, operated by NOAA Great Lakes Environmental Research Lab, supported BEN and also conducted mapping and surveying in adjacent areas of the lake.
+Researchers aboard the R/V Storm, operated by NOAA Great Lakes Environmental Research Lab, supported BEN and also conducted survey in adjacent areas of the lake.
+With support from the National Marine Sanctuary Foundation, scientists aboard R/V Storm deployed multibeam sonar technology to efficiently map the lake bottom.
 Sponsored by NOAA’s Office of National Marine Sanctuaries, this project marks the first partnership between Thunder Bay National Marine Sanctuary and Ocean Exploration Trust.

 "Working with Ocean Exploration Trust is an incredible opportunity for the public to discover Thunder Bay National Marine Sanctuary,” explains Jeff Gray, sanctuary superintendent.
 “Not only does Ocean Exploration Trust bring scientists from around the world to conduct cutting-edge research in northeast Michigan, but through innovative education and outreach programs, these scientists share the sanctuary's incredible underwater treasures with the world.”